There is a fascination with the Black Irish and many ideas and theories that cannot be agreed on.

 The black Irish are not descended from the survivors of the Spanish Armada in 1588.
-Only a few dozen of the 700 survivors washed up on Irish shores and even most of them were captured.
-Indeed, the Irish even-handed some of them over to the British authorities at the time.
+Only a few dozen of the 700 survivors washed up on Irish shores, and most of them were captured.
+The Irish even handed some of them over to the British authorities at the time.

 The Battle of Kinsale

-Further “research” has claimed that the black Irish may have come from survivors of the Battle of Kinsale in 1601 who included some Spanish soldiers.
+Further “research” has claimed that the black Irish may have come from survivors of the 1601 Battle of Kinsale, which included some Spanish soldiers.
 But there are no Spanish surnames worth recording in subsequent Irish births.